-Police-Citizens Youth Clubs (PCYC) Queensland is a leading provider of youth and community programs, services and facilities.
+Police-Citizens Youth Clubs (PCYC) Queensland is an award-winning charity providing youth and community programs, services and facilities.

 Whilst focusing on young people’s personal and leadership development, PCYC Queensland offers activities and programs for all ages and all levels.
 From outside school hours care and KinderGym for the younger years, to gymnastics, boxing, dance and martial arts, 24/7 gym+fitness centres and so much more.
 Simply find out what your local club has to offer.